nazimboudeffa/blog-nuxt2/content/blog/javascript-chatgpt.md

 Amazing !
 Today I've decided that now and after I will only use ChatGPT to write blog posts !

-I've asked ChatGPT : Explain javascript in a blog post
+I've asked ChatGPT to explain javascript in a blog post

 Here is what he/her answered :